MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 ### Local Login

 Local Login provider is our legacy option and is not recommend, use it only for quick casual testing early in your project.
 It's important to know that we are no longer investing in this feature so you would not want to use it in production on a new project.
 Because this login provider is local to just this specific site, you cannot re-use it across another site, this is frustrating for your end-users.
 We recommend you Disable Local Login provider especially in Production.
-See how: Setting up Identity Providers : Setting Default <link>
+See how: Setting up Identity Providers : Setting Default <!--link-->

 ### Recommendation

-Consider Azure AD B2C you might qualify for sizable initial set of users (50,000 monthly logins free at time of writing) <link>
+Consider Azure AD B2C you might qualify for sizable initial set of users (50,000 monthly logins free at time of writing) <!--link-->

 ### Why have an external identity provider?
 Having a single external identity provider would help you onboard users consistently across multiple future sites, other web sites or web or mobile apps in the future.
 This way your external users have one login they can use without creating yet another login and password.
 It’s a good idea to spearhead that as long as you are careful to name and brand your identity provider more generic.
 Consider something simple like "Contoso Login" or "Contoso Student Login" over hyper specific ones like "Contoso EDU Student Meal Plan Portal Login"